Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 It is possible to use a V_IN voltage higher than 24V to be used with a 24V brake.

-Use [M569.7](/User_manual/Reference/Gcodes/M569_7) to setup the brake pwm pin, and specify the voltage as follows:
+Use [M569.7](/User_manual/Reference/Gcodes/M569_7) to setup the brake PWM pin, and specify the voltage as follows:

 `M569.7 P50.0 C"brake" V24 ; driver 0 on 1HCL v2.0 at address 50 uses the brake port to control a 24V brake.`